dgapitts/vagrant-io/README.md

 todo:
 -----

      you currently need to be root ...
-I ought to be able to setup as the vagrant user
+I ought to be able to setup as the vagrant user!?